PhoenixTales/wiki.gothicarchive.org/magic.md

 ## Magic Ore
 - naturally stores certain amount of magic energy
-- violently explosive when hit with elemental spell
+- violently explosive when hit with fireball
 - used for making the famous alloy known as __steel of Khorinis__, considered the best in entire __Myrtana__
 - known since ancient times, used by "Kings and heroes of old"
 - "The magic ore does have special qualities.
 Weapons forged from it don't break, their blades are sharper than usual ones."
 - "the magic powers of the ore vanish during the smelting process"
 - "The best ore(...)is(...)in the ore mines of Khorinis.(...)A weapon forged from this steel(...)"

+### Speculation
+- explosion in contact with fireball can be explained by explosiveness of the magic ore itself, or by instantly transferring all of the ore's energy into the spell making contact with it

 ## Rune Stones
 - common spells are cast with __rune stones__